Using and understanding the basis of Ragger testing capabilities

 Running a test only on a specific backend

 Some tests should only run on a specific backend.
-Ragger
+Ragger defines a

-marker allowing to execute test only on the specified backend:
+pytest marker allowing to execute test only on the specified backend:

 1import pytest